Packing theory derived from phyllotaxis and products of linear forms 0: Introduction

 Theorem~\ref{thm: theorem 4} provides a method to construct $(n+1)$-dimensional Riemannian manifolds with a diagonal and constant-determinant metric from manifolds of dimension $n$ with such a metric.
 In particular, for dimensions $n = 2, 3$, Theorem~\ref{thm: theorem 4} can provide a large family of lattice maps in the form of Eq.(\ref{eq: f with self similarity}) that fulfill ($\star$) and ($\star\star$).

+As a result, the golden angle method has been generalized by using volume-preserving maps, based on algebraic properties of certain special lattices.
 Aperiodic packing has a number of applications.
 When quasicrystals were discovered \cite{Shechtman1984}, the Penrose tiling was immediately suggested as a mathematical model of aperiodic structures with a long-range order \cite{Mackay82}.
 More recently, iterative algorithms for generating circle packings on Riemann surfaces have been studied \cite{Collins2003}, inspired by the Koebe-Andreev-Thurston theorem \cite{Koebe1936}, \cite{Andreev1970}, \cite{Thurston1978} and the Thurston conjecture proved in \cite{Rodin87}.

-Herein, the golden angle method has been generalized by using volume-preserving maps, instead of conformal maps, based on algebraic properties of certain special lattices.
+The generalized golden angle method will also broaden the range of applications.